worldfirster/hfarc-hfasm/README.md

 # HFArc+HFASM Documentation

-This directory contains formal specifications and design documents for the HFA language.
+This directory contains formal specifications and design documents for the HFArc+HFASM language.

 ## Contents